baljyot25/India-groundwater-economic-analysis/README.md

 - **Income Inequality**: The Gini coefficient showed a negative relationship with groundwater quality, implying that higher income inequality is associated with poorer groundwater quality.

 ### Statistical Significance
-- High t-values and low p-values for the coefficients of SDP, SDP^2, and SDP^3 confirmed their statistical significance.
+- Low p-values for the coefficients of SDP, SDP^2, and SDP^3 confirmed their statistical significance.
 - The overall model was significant, as indicated by the F-statistic.

-## Plots and Visualizations
-### Scatter Plots
-- **Groundwater Quality vs. SDP**: Shows the spread of calcium concentration across different levels of SDP, highlighting the inverted U-shaped relationship.
-- **Residuals vs. SDP**: Indicates potential heteroscedasticity and non-linearity in the model.

-### Histograms
-- **Residuals**: Displayed a positive skew, suggesting the presence of outliers.

-### Influential Observations
-- **DFFITS and DFBETA**: Identified influential data points affecting the regression results.

 ## Conclusion
 The analysis confirmed that economic development and income inequality significantly impact groundwater quality.
 The non-linear relationship between SDP and groundwater pollution aligns with the Environmental Kuznets Curve hypothesis, suggesting that while initial economic growth may degrade groundwater quality, further growth can lead to improvements.

 ## Future Work
 - **Incorporate More Variables**: Include other potential predictors of groundwater quality, such as industrial activity, agricultural practices, and regulatory measures.
-- **Temporal Analysis**: Examine changes over longer periods to capture the effects of policy changes and economic transitions.
-- **Spatial Analysis**: Consider spatial econometric models to account for geographical spillover effects.

-## References
-- Add relevant academic papers, data sources, and methodological references used in the project.